 20. How does the performance review process work?

-While you need a firm understanding of the duties of the position you may accept, it’s also good to understand how the company operates at the cultural level.
+While you need a firm understanding of the position's duties you may accept, it's also good to understand how the company operates at the cultural level.
 Here are some of the best job interview questions for understanding culture.

 21. What is the company culture like?

 23. What team members would I work most closely with?

 24. Does the work environment tend to be more collaborative or more independent?